davidebukali/Ecommerce/README.md

 ## Instacart Clone

 This is an ecommerce clone of the popular shopping store.
 It's built with Laravel 12x and includes the following features.
-- Filament Admin backend to create products with multiple images
 - Product listing and details
 - Add and remove products from cart
 - Checkout orders.
 - View history of orders
-- Livewire framework components to update cart item counts
+- Authentication
 - Redis queues to process order placed emails
-- Real time events with websockets for order status updates
+- Real time notifications with pusher websockets for order status updates.
+Follow Laravel docs to setup.
-- Laravel Horizon to monitor Redis queues
 - PHPUnit for feature tests

+## Packages
+- [Filament admin](https://filamentphp.com/) backend to create products with multiple images.
+Access from ```localhost:8000/admin
+- [Livewire framework](https://livewire.laravel.com/) components to update cart item counts and order status notifications
+- Laravel Horizon to monitor Redis queues.
+Start with ```php artisan horizon
 - Laravel Fortify authentication with socialite (Google login)
 - Laravel Sanctum APIs